Layouts are placed in the

 In case you prefer to work directly with css instead of Sass you may want to also copy

 css/layouts/griddle/griddle.layout.css, and work on this file.
 This approach is not recommended.
 See below for more info.

 Provides some basic info about the layout, and lists layout regions.

 You may add, remove, or rename regions here.
 For example, a new Postscript region would appear like this:

 If adding a new region or changing region names, you must also have a matching region in both the subtheme.info file and the

 - Is a page template for the layout.
 As mentioned above, once you have defined your region in the

 griddle.layout.inc, make sure it is also represented in this file in the order desired.

-Learning how to build your layout with these tools is not required, but is recommended as it will streamline your entire process.
-However, you should choose to skip Sass and hand-write your css layout markup, as commented above.
+Learning how to build your layout with these tools is not required but is recommended as it will streamline your entire process.
+However, you could choose to skip Sass and hand-write your css layout markup, as commented above.

 Pro tip: If you're familiar with Sass and getting acquainted with Susy, it can be very helpful to turn on the debugging grid backgrounds like this: